holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 However, a Circle may remove any Accountabilities, Domains, authorities, or functions of its Circle Lead Role, either by placing them on another Role within the Circle, or by defining an alternate means of enacting them.
 When this occurs, it automatically removes the relevant element or authority from the Circle Lead Role, for as long as the delegation remains in place.

+### 1.5 Circle Members

+Each Circle has a group of ***"Circle Members"*** who may represent its Roles in its Governance Process.

+By default, the Circle Members of a Circle include all Partners filling its Circle Lead Role, as well as each Partner serving as Role Lead for a Role within the Circle.
+If a Role has multiple Role Leads, a Circle may adopt a Policy to limit how many of them represent that Role as Circle Members in its Governance Process.

+A Circle may also adopt a Policy to invite an external Role to participate in its Governance Process, or to require one of its Sub-Circles to do so.
+While such a Policy exists, any Partners authorized to represent the invited Role as Circle Members within its own Circle also become Circle Members of the Circle so inviting.

-### 1.5 Rep Links
+#### 1.5.1 Rep Links

-If a Circle contains Roles filled by Partners beyond just the Circle Lead(s) of the Circle, one of those Partners may be selected to represent the Circle within its Super-Circle's Governance Process as a ***"Rep Link"***, with the definition given in Appendix A. No more than one Partner may serve as that Role/Circle's Rep Link, unless allowed by a Circle Lead of the Super-Circle.
-All Partners serving as Role Lead for a Role within the Circle may participate in the selection process, unless excluded from the Circle's Governance Process under another rule in this Constitution.
+Any Circle Member of a Circle may call for the selection of a ***"Rep Link"*** to represent the Circle within its Super-Circle's Governance Process.
+The selected Rep Link fills the Rep Link Role within the Circle, with the definition given in Appendix A. The Rep Link automatically becomes a Circle Member of the Super-Circle, with the authority to represent the whole Circle within the Super-Circle's Governance Process, just like a Role Lead.

+No more than one person may serve as a Circle's Rep Link at a time, unless allowed by a Policy of the Super-Circle.

 By default, selecting a Rep Link happens via the election process and rules defined in Article 3, however a Policy may specify an alternate process.
 Anyone serving as a Circle Lead for the Circle may not also serve as its Rep Link.

 A Circle may add Accountabilities or Domains to its own Rep Link Role, as well as amend or remove those additions.
 However, no Circle may amend or remove the Purpose or any Accountabilities granted to a Rep Link Role by this Constitution, nor remove the Role entirely.